UKHackspaceFoundation/resources/Hackspace Owners Manual/Workshop/CNC/Laser Cutter/README.md

 The low powered nature of these compared to microwave or CO<sub>2</sub> means these are more suited to engraving than for cutting unless your material is very thin.

 LED based machines can go as high as 20w with current technology though it's likely this will increase over time.
-The laser emitter is usually mounted directly to the gantry of the machine rather than using mirrors on this type of machine so the bed size is usually relatively small.
+The laser emitter is usually mounted directly to the gantry of the machine rather than using mirrors so the bed size is usually relatively small.

 See also [Wikipedia article on laser diodes](https://en.wikipedia.org/wiki/Laser_diode)